Whalers Way Orbital Launch Complex: Launches

-When fully operational, it is anticipated that around 25 launches a year will take place at Whalers Way.
+It has been anticipated that around 25 launches a year would take place at Whalers Way once operational.

 Perigee Aerospace became the first customer with a planned launch of its rocket "Blue Whale 1" in July 2020.
 However, this had not been launched by late August.

-On 16 September 2021, 06:39 UTC the Taiwanese TiSPACE company's Hapith I rocket (flight VS01) launched from Whalers Way Pad 1 on a suborbital test flight, after two aborted launches.
+On 16 September 2021, 06:39 UTC, the Taiwanese TiSPACE company's Hapith I rocket (flight VS01) launched from Whalers Way Pad 1 on a suborbital test flight, after two aborted launches.
 This was the maiden flight of Hapith I and first of three test launches from Pad 1 at Whalers Way.
 The flight suffered a launch failure at ignition, causing the rocket to catch fire.
 The intended apogee of the flight was 250 km, and as payload the rocket carried an Ionosphere Scintillation Package (ISP) for the Taiwanese National Space Organization.
 The ISP included a compact ionospheric probe, a star tracker, and an aspectometer for the purpose of ionospheric scintillation research.

-Two more test launches of the vehicle, conducted by ATSpace under the Kestrel I name, are scheduled for late 2022.
+Two more test launches of the vehicle, conducted by ATSpace under the Kestrel I name, were scheduled for late 2022; however, no further launches had taken place by September 2026.
+Further launches have taken place at Koonibba Test Range, further up the west coast, instead.